Moving from San Francisco

 How much does it cost to move from San Francisco to Austin?

-How long does it take to move from San Francisco to Austin?
+How long does it take movers to deliver from San Francisco to Austin?

 The drive from San Francisco to Austin is roughly 26 hours one-way.
 Full-service moving companies typically deliver within 5–10 days of pickup.
 Container services (PODS, U-Pack) typically take 7–14 days due to scheduled routing.